PilzDE/psen_scan_v2/README.md

 ## Frames
 The location of the frames is shown in the image below.
+Note that these are the names for defined by the `prefix` parameter.
+This can be changed with aforementioned launchfile parameters.
+For example when you are running multiple scanners.
 <p align="center">
 <img src="img/frames.png" width="800px" alt="PILZ safety laser scanner frames" title="frames">
 </p>